excap3r/music-discord-rich-presence-macos/README.md

 #### Discord status not updating
 - Make sure Discord desktop app is running
 - Check that "Display current activity as a status message" is enabled in Discord settings
-- Verify that Music RPC has Accessibility permissions
+- Verify that Music Discord Rich Presence has Accessibility permissions

 #### Song not being detected
 - Make sure you're using a supported music player
 - Verify the music player is currently playing a song
-- Check that Music RPC has Accessibility permissions
+- Check that Music Discord Rich Presence has Accessibility permissions

 #### Application crashes or freezes
 - Check the log file (`music_rpc.log`) for error messages